 - Talent Scout that sources the best freelance talent to put in front of new clients.

 Before we go into the plans, Upwork has its own credit system.
 These are known as “connects.”
 You use these to apply to certain jobs, which will cost a certain amount of connects.
 When you sign up for a new account, you’ll receive 80 free connects to get you going.

 From there, you can buy additional connects if you run out in the month.
 Unused connects roll over to the next month up to a maximum of 200 and do have an expiry date on them.

 There are three membership plans to choose from:

 - Basic Plan (FREE) – Includes 10 connects/month.
-Hourly protection to ensure you’re paid for every hour that is worked, and comes with limited reports and functionality.
+Hourly protection ensures you’re paid for every hour that is worked and comes with limited reports and functionality.

 - Enterprise (Contact) – This is the top level and is primarily used for businesses.
 Services here include thorough testing and vetting process to make sure you are getting the best talent on the platform.

 Upwork has a sliding pay scale where the more you earn, the fewer fees you pay.
 This is lifetime earnings for every non-Enterprise client.
 The rates are as follows:

 Suppose you have a client that you got paid $750 for a freelance job.
 You’ll be charged 20% on the first $500 and then 10% on the next $250.
 Your total after all fees would end up being $625.